Call or Subscribe to our

-Encouraging talent is a central pillar of Fransabank’s belief in promoting culture.
-JABAL (Jeunes Artistes des Beaux Arts du Liban) is one initiative that has received continuous support from the Bank over the years.
-This has taken shape through the Bank’s patronage of an annual art exhibition, which hosts and showcases the talent of dozens of artists who never previously had the opportunity to display their works to the public.
-The invitees to this event are potential buyers, media representatives and members of the general public, thus giving the young artists wide exposure and many opportunities to sell their work.
+This initiative has taken shape through the Bank’s patronage of an annual art exhibition, which hosts and showcases the talent of dozens of artists who never previously had the opportunity to display their works to the public.
+It enjoys the full backing and sponsorship of the Bank.
+The invitees are potential buyers, media representatives and members of the general public, thus giving the young artists wide exposure and many opportunities to sell their work.

-Through the JABAL initiative, new horizons have been opened for many of these young artists.
+Through JABAL, new horizons have opened for many of the participating artists.
 Often they have gone on to hold solo and group exhibitions worldwide and to cultivate a name of renown for themselves in the art field.
 Some have been offered scholarships to pursue their art education as a result of having their work seen by art experts.

 In addition to providing a forum for artists to exhibit their work, Fransabank makes a point of purchasing a collection from each participating artist.
 These works of art are displayed at the Bank’s headquarters and branches, thus giving the artists even greater exposure through our clients' base.